iag-geo/psma-admin-bdys/README.md

 TO DO : ADD URL FROM IAG S3 BUCKET

-### Pre-requisites
+### Script Pre-requisites

-- You will need to have either: run the gnaf-loader script; or loaded the gnaf-loader admin-bdys schema and data into Postgres (see https://github.com/minus34/gnaf-loader)
+- You will need to run the [gnaf-loader](https://github.com/minus34/gnaf-loader) script to load the required Admin Bdy tables into Postgres
 - Postgres 9.x (tested on 9.3, 9.4 & 9.5 on Windows and 9.5 on OSX)
 - PostGIS 2.1+
-- Python 2.7.x with Psycopg2 2.6.x
+- Python 2.7 with Psycopg2 2.6

 ### Missing localities
-Trimming the boundaries to the coastline requires a small number of bay or estuary based localities (that have very few 'addresses') to be removed.
+Trimming the boundaries to the coastline removes a small number of bay or estuary based localities (that have very few 'addresses').

 These localities are: